PaulLerner/ViQuAE/EXPERIMENTS.rst

 Experiments
 ===========

-All of the intermediate outputs of the pipeline should be provided along with the data so that people are free to skip one or few steps.
-(TODO add instructions here or in the README data section)

 All commands assume that the working directory is the root of the git repo (e.g. same level as this file) and that the data is stored in the ``data`` folder, at the root of this repo (except for images for which